-The funding audit has highlighted the need to continuously evaluate the controls and mitigations used to manage risks and the need to regularly gain assurance that the controls and mitigations are effective.
+This is line with the need to continuously evaluate the controls and mitigations used to manage risks and the need to regularly gain assurance that the controls and mitigations are effective.

-Overall, despite the funding audit findings, based on the advice of the Audit Committee and the Accounting Officer, the Board of Governors is of the opinion that the College has an adequate and effective framework for governance, risk management and control, and has fulfilled its statutory responsibility for "the effective and efficient use of resources, the solvency of the institution and the body and the safeguarding of their assets".
+Based on the advice of the Audit Committee and the Accounting Officer, the Board of Governors is of the opinion that the College has an adequate and effective framework for governance, risk management and control, and has fulfilled its statutory responsibility for "the effective and efficient use of resources, the solvency of the institution and the body and the safeguarding of their assets".